CargoSense/vex/README.md

 [![Build Status](https://travis-ci.org/bruce/vex.png)](https://travis-ci.org/bruce/vex)

-A data validation library for Elixir.
+An extensible data validation library for Elixir.

-Validate data by attribute presence, inclusion, format, length, and other operations.
+Ships with built-in validators to check for presence, inclusion, format, length, and by custom function.
+Easily extensible

 Inspired by
 -----------